This post may contain affiliate links. Please read our disclosure policy.

 Favorite Ramadan desserts

-Going all day without eating makes you craves sweets so be sure to leave a little room for dessert.
-Try the Sfouf recipe – a Middle Eastern semolina turmeric cake, made with simple ingredients, no eggs and no butter.
-It’s vegan-friendly, light and simply delightful!
+Going all day without eating makes you crave sweets so be sure to leave a little room for dessert.
+Try the Sfouf recipe – a Middle Eastern semolina turmeric cake, made with simple ingredients, no eggs, and no butter.
+It’s vegan-friendly, light, and simply delightful!
 It’s also very delightful to have with coffee after you’ve had dinner.

 Another popular Middle Eastern dessert recipe during the month of Ramadan is Kanafa – layered shredded dough and mozzarella cheese soaked with syrup.

 There are strong health benefits associated with fasting for Ramadan if done right.
-Hope this post gave you some insight into how to honor this month, stay energized, and cook some healthy Ramadan recipes this year.
+I hope this post gave you some insight into how to honor this month, stay energized, and cook some healthy Ramadan recipes this year.

-Ramadan Mubarek and hope you enjoy these Ramadan recipes 🙂
+Ramadan Mubarak, and I hope you enjoy these Ramadan recipes 🙂